bobbyiliev/introduction-to-git-and-github-ebook/ebook/en/content/014-ssh-keys.md

 ### Conclusion

-With that you now have your SSH Keys generated and added to GitHub.
-That way you will be able to push your changes without having to type your GitHub password and user each time.
+With that, you now have your SSH Keys generated and added to GitHub.
+That way, you will be able to push your changes without having to type your GitHub password and user each time.

 For more information about SSH keys, make sure to check this tutorial [here](https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys-2).